Summer Camps for Individuals with Disabilities

-For parents working outside of their homes, finding childcare options that are affordable, safe, and fun is even more essential.
+For parents working outside of their homes, finding childcare options that are affordable, safe, and fun is essential.
 Camp, be it a day or residential program, is one of the alternative options to explore.
 Below is a list of options that are specifically tailored to individuals with disabilities.
 Financial assistance is offered at most of the locations.
 Early registration is the best opportunity for this kind of help.
 This list is by no means exhaustive.

 To find more camp options, search our resource database by typing "summer camp" in the search bar at the top of this page.

 Camp Sun-N-Fun offers children and adults with developmental disabilities an opportunity to participate in and enjoy summer recreational activities.
 Camp Sun-N-Fun provides opportunities to make new friends, opportunities to develop independence and opportunities to gain self-esteem through success in fun activities such as nature appreciation, arts and crafts, sports and games, music and dance, themed parties and much more.
 Both residential and day camp opportunities are available.
 Call 856.629.4502 for more information.

 Camp NOVA is a wonderful opportunity for children and young adults living with Epilepsy and other developmental disabilities.
-Camp NOVA, which provides an exciting an independent camping experience in an environment filled with fun experiences and memories that last a lifetime, is a one-week overnight camp for young people ages 12 and up.
+Camp NOVA is a one-week, overnight camp for young people ages 12 and up.
 Camp activities include acting, arts and crafts, boating, fishing, karate, swimming, and yoga.

 Camp Star is offered 4 weeks in August.
 This is a safe, structured environment for children and teens ages 5 to 21 years old with special needs and their siblings.
 Camp is designed to enhance personal and social development, language and communication skills, learning, motor and muscle coordination.
 They also offer a Little Tykes camp for ages 2.5 to 5 years old.
 For more information call 973.315.0000.